oiv-an/Voice/README.md

 - sends audio to a selected recognition backend (Groq / OpenAI / local GigaAM);
 - optionally runs the text through an LLM post‑processor (Groq or OpenAI);
 - copies the final text to the clipboard and auto‑pastes it (Ctrl+V).

+In the final version:

+- the local GigaAM‑v3 backend is used only for short audio (up to ~25 seconds);
+- longer recordings are automatically handled by cloud backends (Groq/OpenAI);
+- there is no Hugging Face token or longform integration in the app code.

 Current version goals: